multisynq/react-together/website/src/pages/Documentation/multisynq-react.md

 ![Diagram: Running logic on React Side](../../images/tutorials/logic_react_side.png)

-Croquet elegantly solves this problem by design: Instead of broadcasting the result of each action, users broadcast the intended action.
+Multisynq elegantly solves this problem by design: Instead of broadcasting the result of each action, users broadcast the intended action.
 All actions from all users are then executed by everyone in the same order.
 This mechanism ensures that only one player can ultimately move to a specific square.

 ![Running logic on the Model side](../../images/tutorials/logic_model_side.png)

-For applications with such consistency requirements, we strongly recommend exploring @croquet/react and implementing such logic on the model side.
+For applications with such consistency requirements, we strongly recommend exploring @multisynq/react and implementing such logic on the model side.
 Rest assured, you can do this while continuing to use React Together.

-### React Together + @croquet/react
+### React Together + @multisynq/react

-`@croquet/react` allows you to define custom logic by implementing a model class.
+`@multisynq/react` allows you to define custom logic by implementing a model class.
-We recommend checking their [documentation](https://multisynq.io/docs/croquet-react/) and [tutorials](https://multisynq.io/docs/croquet-react/tutorial-1_React_Simple_Counter.html) for detailed guidance.
+We recommend checking their [documentation](https://multisynq.io/docs/multisynq-react/) and [tutorials](https://multisynq.io/docs/multisynq-react/tutorial-1_React_Simple_Counter.html) for detailed guidance.

 **Important:**
 Ensure your model extends `ReactTogetherModel` to maintain React Together functionality